Development Geography, master, 2 år

 Oppbygging av studiet

 The programme covers two academic years (four semesters), and starts in the autumn.
 In the first semester, you are required to complete a writing workshop and develop a project proposal.
-In addition you complete a course on theory of science and a research design for geographers, and finally, one elective thematic course.
-In the second semester you will complete one methodological course, write a term paper and take a thematic course.
-In the third and fourth semester you concentrate on the practical/theoretical master's thesis in geography.
+In addition, you complete a course on theory of science and a research design for geographers, and finally, one elective thematic course.
+In the second semester, you will complete one methodological course, and two thematic courses.
+In the third and fourth semester, you concentrate on the master's thesis in geography.